Exploration ยท 12 min read

 The honest finale

-Start small.
-Talk more than you think you need to.
-Keep the phone outside the room.
-You'll figure out the rest.
+Start smaller than you think you need to.
+Talk about it more than feels comfortable.
+Keep the phone in another room.
+The rest you'll figure out as you go.

 Keep reading